joom/vim-starter/README.md

 * `<Tab>`: Buffer list (Normal Mode)
 * `C-p`: Fuzzy finder
 * ``<Leader>` ``: Swap the positions of the open splits
+* `S-w`: Next sub-word in a camel cased word
+* `S-b`: Previous sub-word in a camel cased word
+* `S-e`: End of sub-word in a camel cased word

 Other functions should work as expected.
 You can define key mappings for your own usage by editing the file `~/.vim/vimrc`, and you are certainly encouraged to do so.
-That's how you can get the most of Vim.
+That's how you can get the most out of Vim.

 ## Screenshots